refinedev/refine/documentation/docs/api-reference/core/hooks/useSelect/index.md

 `useSelect` hook allows you to manage any `select` (like a [Html `<select>` tag](https://www.w3schools.com/tags/tag_select.asp), [React Select](https://react-select.com/home), etc...) component.
 Since it is designed as headless, It expects you to handle the UI.

 This hook uses the `useList` hook for fetching data.
-[Refer to useList hook for details. →](/docs/api-reference/core/hooks/data/useList/)

 :::info-tip DERIVATIVES